Tharga/Console/README.md

 - ClientConsole - Regular console used for normal console applications.
 - VoiceConsole - With this client you can use voice commands to control the application.
 - ServerConsole - This console outputs time information and writes to the event log.
 Great when hosting services.
+- ActionConsole - Performs an action on output.
+- AggregateConsole - Merge serveral consoles together and use them all by using the aggregate console.

 ### ServerConsole
 The default behaviour is that output of type information, warnings and errors are written to the event log (not the default type).
 This can be configured by adding items with the key LogError, LogWarning, LogInformation and LogDefault to appSettings with a boolean value of true or false.

 ## Commands
-There are two types of commands; container commands and action commands.
+There are two types of command classes; container commands and action commands.
 The container commands is used to group other commands together and the action commands to execute stuff.
 When executing commands from the console the names are to be typed in one flow.
 Say for instance that you have a container command named "some" and an action command named "item".
 The command is executed by typing *some item*.